 Many people with type 2 diabetes use medication such as Metformin to improve insulin sensitivity and reduce blood sugar, but following a diabetes diet can have similarly beneficial effects.

-"Vegetables are often chock full of fiber that slows digestion," Kwok-Hinsley says, and non-starchy veggies are your best bet.
+"Vegetables are often chock full of fiber that slows digestion," Kwok-Hinsley says, and nonstarchy veggies are your best bet.
 This moderates the amount of glucose that enters your bloodstream, keeping blood sugar within the healthy range.

-Many type 2 diabetics avoid fruit because of its sugar content, but Walker says that isn't necessary.
+Many type 2 diabetics avoid fruit because of its sugar content, but Morgan Walker, MS, RD, LDN, a registered dietitian, sports nutritionist and adjunct professor at Lebanon Valley College says that isn't necessary.
 "The fiber in many fruits helps slow down the absorption of sugar, preventing rapid spikes."
 What's more, certain fruits are low-glycemic, meaning they're less likely to cause blood sugar fluctuations.

 "The fiber and protein [in beans and legumes] slow the absorption of sugar in the bloodstream and help stabilize blood sugar levels," Walker says.
 Beans and legumes also contain vital nutrients like iron and magnesium and are low in fat, "making them a heart-healthy choice."